-Maritime incidents are more common than one might think, ranging from the grounding of cargo ships, collisions at sea and in port, engine failure through to suspected piracy with the ships and cargo reported missing for months on end.
+Maritime incidents are more common than one might think, ranging from the grounding of cargo ships, collisions at sea and in port, engine failure, through to suspected piracy with the ship and cargo reported missing for months on end.

 Marine transit insurance is an essential means to guard against serious financial loss, and in particular as a protection against supply chain exposure.
 The cover comes in a number of formats including the following:-

 As a leading independent insurance broker and one of the eastern region’s largest financial planners, our business is perfectly placed to guarantee an independent, personal, bespoke service with the clout and connections of a big player.

 We aim to ease the burden that arranging insurance or financial planning can bring.
 We pride ourselves on our personal approach, providing a dedicated contact to review your situation and provide continuous expert advice for your business or personal needs.